-If you’re considering a new, high-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this field will increase by 13 percent by 2028.
+If you’re wanting to find a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which predicts careers in this field will expand by 13 percent by 2028.

-There are a few reasons why these careers are growing so rapidly.
-One is homeowners tapping into government refunds to upgrade to more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
-Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction residences.
+There are a few reasons why these jobs are increasing so rapidly.
+One is homeowners taking advantage of government rebates to upgrade to more energy-efficient comfort systems.
+Then there’s the ban on R-22 Freon® refrigerants, which influences old equipment.
+Lastly, there’s the red-hot housing market and a house shortage that’s driven a bump in new construction residences.

-One of the number one needed positions is working as an HVAC technician.
-Find out about what they do, how to become one and about how much you can expect to earn.
+One of the most needed careers is working as an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to make.

-A HVAC technician is an individual who fixes, installs and maintains heating and cooling systems.
-Most assist both homeowners and business owners.
-And, most important, you’ll be skilled with:
+An HVAC technician is an individual who services, installs and maintains heating and cooling units.
+Most serve both homeowners and business owners.
+And, most important, you’ll be knowledgeable about:

 - Air conditioners